 - With a one-way valve any fluids in the mouth stay on the victims side.

-However, there’s something you should know about these CPR mouth barrier, you ready?
+However, there’s something you should know about these CPR mouth barriers, are you ready?

 We did a lot of research before selecting the Rondex Mouth Barrier as our mask to carry and sale.
-I realized at the beginning it was more expensive than the cheap imports, but I wanted to be able to sleep at night.
+I knew when I began my research that it was going to be more expensive to go with quality, but I wanted to be able to sleep at night.
 Seriously, the idea of someone actually using the barrier and not being protected was unacceptable to me.
-The Rondex brand mouth barrier is more expensive than these paper filter CPR mouth barriers, but it has been flow tested, so we know it works.
-This is the only CPR face shield that I know of actually made in America.
+The Rondex brand mouth barrier is more expensive than those paper filter CPR mouth barriers, but it has been flow tested, so we know it works.
+This is the only CPR face shield that I know of that is actually made in America.
 It is also the only CPR mouth barrier with 2 one-way valves for superior protection.

 BUT, if you buy this CPR mouth barrier, I have one important tip for you – you have to take it with you.
 Do not leave it in the first aid kit in the kitchen, or in your car, or in your desk.
 You need to have it with you for this to work.
 I suggest you bring it along with your keys or purse, we have a CPR Keychain Kit which includes the mask, gloves and an antimicrobial wipe for your protection that you can also use for other first aid emergencies.
 I carry one on my keychain and my wife carries one in her purse.